 Epinastine reduced pup body weight gain following an oral dose to pregnant rats that was approximately 90,000 times the MROHD.

 There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, epinastine HCl ophthalmic solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Because animal reproduction studies are not always predictive of human response, epinastine hydrochloride ophthalmic solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 A study in lactating rats revealed excretion of epinastine in the breast milk.
 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when epinastine HCl ophthalmic solution is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when epinastine hydrochloride ophthalmic solution is administered to a nursing woman.

 Safety and effectiveness in pediatric patients below the age of 2 years have not been established.